wagtail/wagtail/docs/reference/pages/panels.md

     .. attribute:: FieldPanel.classname

         This is a string of optional CSS classes given to the panel which are used in formatting and scripted interactivity.
-By default, panels are formatted as inset fields.

-        The CSS class ``full`` can be used to format the panel so it covers the full width of the Wagtail page editor.

         The CSS class ``title`` can be used to give the field a larger text size, suitable for representing page titles and section headings.